cantremember/mongodb-sandbox/JSDOC.md

 ### Sandbox.config : <code>Object</code>
 Configuration available from a running Sandbox.

-`port` is not exposed at the top level; look for that in the entries within `daemons`.
+`port` is not exposed at the top level;
+rather, it is exposed from the `mongod` option entries within `daemons`.

 **Kind**: static typedef of [<code>Sandbox</code>](#Sandbox)
 **Properties**

+- url <code>String</code> - a MongoDB connection URL for the MongoDB Topology
 - host <code>String</code> - the host where the Sandbox is listening
 - database <code>String</code> - the name of the Sandbox database to be used for testing
+- downloadDir <code>String</code> - the directory where the MongoDB binaries have been installed
 - daemons <code>Array.&lt;Object&gt;</code> - an Array of `mongod` daemon options, one for each MongoDB Server which backs the Sandbox, providing (at least) `{ bind_ip, port, dbpath, url }`
-- url <code>String</code> - a MongoDB connection URL for the MongoDB Topology

 <a name="createSandbox"></a>